Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics: , its Cohomology, and Cohomological Tools

 \subsection{Spaces of interest.}

 Denote the moduli stack of principally polarized abelian surfaces by $\mathcal A_2$.
-There is an explicit, complex analytic construction of this space: let $\mathcal H_2$ be the Siegel upper half space of degree $2$ with the usual action of $\Sp(4, \Z)$,
+For concreteness, we discuss an explicit construction of the set of complex points $\mathcal A_2(\C)$ of $\mathcal A_2$: let $\mathcal H_2$ be the Siegel upper half space of degree $2$ with the usual action of $\Sp(4, \Z)$,

 To each $\tau \in \mathcal H_2$, we can associate a lattice $L_\tau \subseteq \C^2$ and therefore a complex torus $A_\tau$.
 It turns out that $A_\tau$ comes with a natural principal polarization $H_\tau$, making $(A_\tau, H_\tau)$ into a principally polarized abelian variety.
 For any $\tau_1$, $\tau_2 \in \mathcal H_2$, the abelian surfaces $(A_{\tau_1}, H_{\tau_1})$ and $(A_{\tau_2}, H_{\tau_2})$ are isomorphic if and only if $\tau_1$ and $\tau_2$ are in the same $\Sp(4, \Z)$-orbit.